You will need

 Spiced Fruit Buns:

 Follow the method for making a loaf.
-Divide into 12 equal sized portions and roll into smooth balls.
+Divide the dough into 12 equal-sized portions and roll into smooth balls.
 Hint: keep your hands slightly damp, it stops the dough sticking to them.

 Place in a lined tin with sides, keeping the buns close together but not quite touching.
 This lets them rise up instead of out.

 Leave to rise in a warm, draft free place.
 There is no set time for rising but they should be nearly doubled in size.

 Once risen, bake in a preheated hot oven, 200°C for 20-25 minutes until they are golden brown in colour.

 Bread Maker Option:

 Place your liquids, yeast and sugar in your bread maker pan.
 Leave to rest while you weigh out your Spiced Bread Mix.